MicrosoftDocs/architecture-center/docs/guide/multitenant/service/app-service.md

 Because App Service is itself a multitenant service, you need to take care about how you use shared resources.
 Networking is an area that you need to pay particular attention to, because there are [limits](/azure/azure-resource-manager/management/azure-subscription-service-limits#app-service-limits) that affect how your application can work with both inbound and outbound network connections, including source network address translation (SNAT) and TCP port limits.

-If your application connects to large numbers of databases or external services, it might be at risk of [SNAT por e/app-service/troubleshoot-intermittent-outbound-connection-errors).
+If your application connects to large numbers of databases or external services, it might be at risk of [SNAT port exhaustion](/app-service/troubleshoot-intermittent-outbound-connection-errors).
 In general, SNAT port exhaustion indicates that your code isn't correctly reusing TCP connections, and even in a multitenant solution you should ensure you follow recommended practices for reusing connections.

 However, in some multitenant solutions, the number of outbound connections to distinct IP addresses can result in SNAT port exhaustion even when you follow good coding practices.
 In these scenarios, [consider deploying NAT Gateway](/azure/app-service/networking/nat-gateway-integration) to increase the number of SNAT ports available for your application to use, or use [service endpoints](/azure/virtual-network/virtual-network-service-endpoints-overview) when connecting to Azure services to bypass load balancer limits.
-Even with these controls in place, you may approach limits with a large number of tenants, so you should plan to scale to additional App Service plans or [deployment stamps](../../../patterns/deployment-stamp.md).
+Even with these controls in place, you might approach limits with a large number of tenants, so you should plan to scale to additional App Service plans or [deployment stamps](../../../patterns/deployment-stamp.md).

 ## Next steps